 Why Are SMEs Targets for Cyber Attacks?

-Despite the fact that Kenya lost over Ksh.
-21B to cyberattcks in 2017, awareness of such threats remain low among SMEs.
+In spite of Kenya losing over Ksh.
+21B to cyber attacks in 2017, awareness of such threats remain low among SMEs.

-1. They do not receive any training on cyber security
+1. They do not receive any training in cybersecurity

 What precautions should SMEs take?